maemreyo/glean-vault/glean/10_Sources/Articles/Cam 20 Listening Test 01.md

 **DEV** True, although you need to be a certain kind of person to be able to just strike up a conversation.

 **TAMARA** Good point.
-We should say something about [[20_Vocabulary/solitude|solitude]] and how being alone and being lonely aren’t the same thing.
+We should say something about solitude and how being alone and being lonely aren’t the same thing.
 It’s strange the way some people can’t stand being by themselves while others love it.

-**DEV** Yeah, the research shows a certain amount of [[20_Vocabulary/solitude|solitude]] is beneficial for wellbeing, which I appreciate, but being alone isn’t something I actually like.
+**DEV** Yeah, the research shows a certain amount of solitude is beneficial for wellbeing, which I appreciate, but being alone isn’t something I actually like.
 I’d never choose to go on holiday alone, for example.

 **TAMARA** Me neither.